 Altering the home staging

 If you have paid for professional home staging, trust your stager!
 Decorating a home for sale is very different than decorating it to live in.
 Home owners or realtors at times want to modify the staging by adding, removing or re-arranging things.
-Well-meaning as this may be, it can undo key reasons that a home has been staged as it was.
+Well-meaning as this may be, it can undo key aspects of the staging that the home stager had good reasons for doing.

-So stage before listing, trust that the staging will help you sell your house fast and for top dollar, and get professional photos to show off your beautiful house!
+Stage before listing, trust your home stager and do not modify the staging, and get professional photos to show off your beautiful house!
 Happy Selling!